Travel Guide: Calaguas Islands (Updated)

 Philtranco, Amihan (Contact No: 3871792), DLTB and Superlines buses offer Cubao/Pasay to Daet for an approximately 7-8 hours travel time.
 Fare cost differs, but ranging from P450.00(~$10) to P750.00(~$17)

-Naga in Camarines Sur is closest airport with regular commercial flights via Philippine Airlines, Cebu Pacific and Zest Air.
+Naga in Camarines Sur is closest airport with regular commercial flights via Philippine Airlines and Cebu Pacific.
 From Naga, Daet is around two hours drive.
 There are vans to Daet located in Naga Van Terminal, the earliest departs at 5AM and the last trip is around 7PM.

-At the fish port, you can ask around for fishermen’s boats to Halabang Baybay (Mahabang Buhangin), Calaguas for as low as P2000 (good for five to six persons) or you may opt to ride a boat that goes to Barangay Mangkawayan, Calaguas for a cheaper fare of at least P50 per person.
+At the fish port, you can ask around for fishermen’s boats to Halabang Baybay (Mahabang Buhangin), Calaguas for as low as P3000 (good for five to six persons, overnight) or you may opt to ride a boat that goes to Barangay Mangkawayan, Calaguas for a cheaper fare of at least P50 per person.
 However there’s no regular public boat going to Barangay Mangkawayan but more of fisherman’s boat and the schedule is unpredictable.

 Where to Stay